Anurag2929/Emotion-Aware-Music-Recommender-Leveraging-Facial-Expressions/README.md

-# Emotion-Aware-Music-Recommender-Leveraging-Facial-Expressions
+# Emotion-Aware Music Recommender Leveraging Facial Expressions

 Built an emotion recognition model leveraging transfer learning with ResNet50 and the DeepFace framework.
 The system performs face detection, feature extraction, and emotion classification in real time.
 Integrated preprocessing, data augmentation, model evaluation, and Flask-based interface support.

-# Emotion-Aware Music Recommender Leveraging Facial Expressions

 This project detects human facial emotions using deep learning and automatically plays music based on the detected emotion.
 The model uses **ResNet50** and the **DeepFace** framework for emotion recognition and integrates a simple music player.